maveniverse/mima/README.md

 is not needed during compile.
 The runtime uses [Eclipse Sisu](https://www.eclipse.org/sisu/) DI, same engine used by Maven itself.

-This runtime may be used in case you already have an application that is using Sisu for DI, like apps using [Ollie](https://github.com/takari/ollie) or alike.
+This runtime may be used in case you already have an application that is using Sisu for DI as well, like apps using [Ollie](https://github.com/takari/ollie) or alike.

-You also need to provide SLF4J backend as well.
+You are also required to provide SLF4J backend.

 ### Standalone Static